Child Support in Australia: 2021 Expert Guide

 How is child support paid?

-If you have a child support assessment from CSA, you and the other parent can decide whether to ask CSA to collect the child support, or whether you can make private collection arrangements.
+If you have a child support assessment from CSA, you and the other parent can decide whether to ask CSA to collect the child support, or make private collection arrangements.

-Because CSA can only enforce registered child support assessments, you shouldn’t agree to a private collection arrangement unless you’re confident that regular payments will be made.
+Because CSA can only enforce registered child support assessments, you should not agree to a private collection arrangement unless you’re confident that regular payments will be made.
 We recommend that you seek legal advice if you’re considering this type of arrangement.

-Suppose CSA is to collect the child support.
-In that case, it will set up a system to collect the money from the other parent’s employer, bank accounts, government benefits or even tax refunds, depending on the circumstances.
+In circumstances where CSA is to collect the child support, it will set up a system to collect the money from the other parent’s employer, bank accounts, government benefits or even tax refunds.

 When does child support end?